Test Code WNVSI West Nile Serum Interpretation

 False-positive results may occur in persons vaccinated for flaviviruses (eg, yellow fever, Japanese encephalitis, dengue).

-False-positive results may occur in patients infected with other arboviruses, including flaviviruses (eg, dengue virus) and alphaviruses (eg, LaCrosse [California] encephalitis virus, Eastern or Western equine encephalitis virus, St. Louis virus) and in persons previously infected with West Nile virus (WNV).
+False-positive results may occur in patients infected with other arboviruses, including flaviviruses (eg, dengue virus) and alphaviruses (eg, LaCrosse [California] encephalitis virus, Eastern or Western equine encephalitis virus, St. Louis virus) and in persons previously infected with West Nile virus.
 Because closely related arboviruses exhibit serologic cross-reactivity, it sometimes may be epidemiologically important to attempt to pinpoint the infecting virus by conducting cross-neutralization tests using an appropriate battery of closely related viruses.

-WNV antibody results for cerebrospinal fluid (CSF) should be interpreted with caution.
+West Nile virus antibody results for cerebrospinal fluid (CSF) should be interpreted with caution.
 Complicating factors include low antibody levels found in CSF, passive transfer of antibody from blood, and contamination via a traumatic lumbar puncture.

 Method Description